Iguana! Iguana! Iguana! Reptile artist Shuya Misawa's first solo exhibition "Falling Scales"|Domingo

 Shuya Misawa's first solo exhibition "Falling Scales"

 "I want to capture the characteristics of each animal as much as possible," says Misawa.
-Since he keeps them, he sometimes touches them and observes them.
-The detailed drawings are born from the observations, and the arrangement of the fine scales and the texture of the smooth parts are captivating the more you look at them.
+As he raises them, he sometimes touches them and observes them, and the detailed paintings he creates are captivating, with the fine arrangement of scales and the texture of the smooth parts.

 Shuya Misawa's first solo exhibition "Falling Scales"